Health officials are quitting or getting fired amid outbreak

 The executive director of Las Animas-Huerfano Counties District Health Department in Colorado found her car vandalized twice, and a group called Colorado Counties for Freedom ran a radio ad demanding that her authority be reduced.
 Kim Gonzales has remained on the job.

-Many of the firings and resignations have to do with conflicts over mask orders or social distancing shutdowns, Freeman said.
-Many politicians and ordinary Americans have argued that such measures are not needed, contrary to the scientific evidence and the advice of public health experts.

-Some health officials said they were leaving for family reasons, others had planned to retire, and some left for jobs at other health agencies, such as the U.S. Centers for Disease Control and Prevention.
-Still, many left amid threats and a pressure-cooker environment.

-After West Virginia Gov. Jim Justice demanded the resignation of Dr. Cathy Slemp in June over what he said were discrepancies in the data, the move was criticized by public health experts at Johns Hopkins University.
+In West Virginia, the governor forced Slemp’s resignation over what he said were discrepancies in the data.
 Slemp said the department’s work had been hurt by outdated technology like fax machines and slow computer networks.

-“We are driving a great aunt’s Pinto when what you need is to be driving a Ferrari,” Slemp said.
+Tom Inglesby, director of the Center for Health Security at Johns Hopkins, said the issue amounted to a clerical error easily fixed.

+Inglesby said it was deeply concerning that public health officials who told “uncomfortable truths” to political leaders had been removed.

+“That’s terrible for the national response because what we need for getting through this, first of all, is the truth.
+We need data, and we need people to interpret the data and help political leaders make good judgments,” Inglesby said.

 Since 2010, spending on state public health departments has dropped 16% per capita, and the amount devoted to local health departments has fallen 18%, according to a KHN and AP analysis.
 At least 38,000 state and local public health jobs have disappeared since the 2008 recession, leaving a skeletal workforce for what was once viewed as one of the world’s top public health systems.